wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 ### Implementing `NavigationCmdletProvider`
 PowerShells [`NavigationCmdletProvider`](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.provider.navigationcmdletprovider) extends the `ContainerCmdleProvider` with the knowledge of hierarchy of Items and Containers.

-This requires the capability: `IMoveChildItem`
+This requires the capability:
+- `IMoveChildItem` - create a new file system node under a parent and removes this node from ist former parent

 ### Implementing `IPropertyCmdletProvider`
 The capability `IGetItemProperty` supports PowerShells `Get-ItemProperty`  command.
 If the capability isn't implemented `TreeStoreCmdletProviderBase` will fall back to its own logic: The result of `IGetItem.GetItem` will projected to a new `PObject` containing only the properties requested by the caller.